- Home

 - Research opportunities

-- Evidence-based medicine and systematic reviews
+- Evidence-based medicine & systematic reviews

-Evidence-based medicine and systematic reviews
+Evidence-based medicine & systematic reviews

 Recovering at work is an important part of a person's medical treatment and rehabilitation.
 As most people can perform productive work during their recovery, we apply this philosophy in a collaborative process with injured workers, employers and health care providers.
 All of our treatment guidelines are based on the latest medical and scientific information.